hoangduytran/blender-manual/manual/modeling/geometry_nodes/tools.rst

 Supported Modes and Data-Types
 ==============================

-Node groups must specify which mode and object types they support.
+Node groups must specify which modes and object types they support.
 This helps to determine where the tool is available in the user interface.
-These properties can be configured in popover menus in the :doc:`/editors/geometry_node`.
+These properties can be configured in popover menus in the :doc:`/editors/geometry_node` when in the *Tool* context.

-Currently, only Edit and Sculpting mode, for Mesh and Curve objects are supported.
+Currently only Edit and Sculpting modes are supported, and only for the Mesh and Hair Curves object types.

 Tool-specific Nodes
 ===================

-The following nodes are only supported in the tool context:
+The following nodes are only supported in the *Tool* context:

    - :doc:`/modeling/geometry_nodes/input/scene/3d_cursor`
    - :doc:`/modeling/geometry_nodes/mesh/read/face_set`